 Financial statements use standard procedures and accounting principles laid by organizations such as the Financial Accounting Standards Board (FASB) in the United States and the Financial Reporting Council in the United Kingdom.

 What is Financial Management?

 Financial Management helps to manage the finances and economic resources of the organization.
 It is about managing the economic activities of the organization efficiently to achieve financial objectives.
 Financial management aids management in better decision making.

 A key objective of Financial management is to create wealth for the business and investors, generate cash, earn good returns at adequate risk by using the organizational resources efficiently.

 - Financial planning involves funding; the management of the firm needs to ensure that adequate funds are available at the time of need to run the business.
-Good financial planning ensures the short, medium and long-term requirements of funds can be fulfilled.
+Proper financial planning ensures the short, medium, and long-term requirements of funds can be fulfilled.

-- Financial control is the most important element of management as it ensures efficient utilization of the firm’s assets.
+- Financial control is the most critical element of management as it ensures efficient utilization of the firm’s assets.

 - Financial decision-making deals with investment, financing options, and dividends part of the business so that the firm generates a good return on investments and distribute its wealth amongst the shareholders through dividend payouts.

 - Accounting is more about reporting whereas financial management involves assets and resources of the company and their effective utilization